MenokoOG/assignments/level_4/end_level_project/ljefferson_lvl4_proposal.md

 └── AboutPage
 ```

 This document outlines the core components of the Archive Explorer project, from the initial concept and user interaction to the technical structure and design layout.
-By following this documentation, developers and stakeholders can have a clear understanding of the project's scope and requirements.